Bentleyj/BeyondPhotography/README.md

 ### Day 60

 Today I took the Hypno Target and did a Hypno Fan instead which is the same logic but applied to the angle rather than the radius.
 At angular widths of around PI/4 you get stuff that looks a lot like the old japanese flag.
 At higher angle widths like PI you get stuff a lot closer to medieval heraldry and at really really small angle widths, like PI/100 you get some very abstract looks.

+### Day 61

+Today I went back to the sobel edge detection and looked at combining it with pixelation.
+The result is some really interesting effects.
+I will look at doing a more binary approach next time but I'm generally quite pleased with the look.
+Basically I pixelate the picture based on whether it's a sobel edge or not.
+So aread with low edges are mofe pixelated than parts with edges.